xumzheng/microsoft-graph-docs/api-reference/beta/resources/trustframeworkpolicy.md

 ---
-title: "trustFrameworkPolicy"
+title: trustFrameworkPolicy
-description: "In the Azure AD B2C trust framework policy is referred to as custom policies.
-This describes the operations available on a trustFrameworkPolicy object for the tenant." ms.localizationpriority: medium
+description: In the Azure AD B2C trust framework policy is referred to as custom policies.
+This describes the operations available on a trustFrameworkPolicy object for the tenant. ms.localizationpriority: medium
-author: "Nickgmicrosoft"
+author: Nickgmicrosoft
-ms.prod: "identity-and-sign-in"
+ms.prod: identity-and-sign-in
 doc_type: resourcePageType
 ---

 # trustFrameworkPolicy resource type

 Namespace: microsoft.graph